-DC- or AC-tension fields in the proximity of pipelines can be highly disadvantageous for the functioning of CP-systems.
+DC- or AC-tension fields in the proximity of pipelines can be highly disadvantageous for the functioning of Cathodic Protection systems.
 Whenever these types of tension areas are observed, immediate measurements and in some cases more extensive problem analyses have to be executed.
 Korf KB can take care of these activities.

 Periodic and 24-hour measurement